Kylie Cantrall

-Kylie Lorena Cantrall (born June 25, 2005) is an American actress, singer and social media personality.
-She began her career with a YouTube channel under the pseudonym "Hello Kylie".
+Kylie Lorena Cantrall (born June 25, 2005) is an American actress and singer.
+She began her career in 2014 as a content creator on YouTube, where she would release covers and original music under the name "Hello Kylie".

-In her acting career, she has played the lead role as Gabby Duran in the television series Gabby Duran & the Unsittables (2019–2021), a recurring role as Dani in the fourth season of High School Musical: The Musical: The Series (2023), and the lead role as Red in the Descendants films Descendants: The Rise of Red (2024) and its sequel Descendants: Wicked Wonderland (2026).
-Among her voice roles, Cantrall voiced Savannah Meades in the animated film Ron's Gone Wrong (2021), and White Tiger in a recurring role in the animated television series Spidey and His Amazing Friends (2024-present).
+In her acting career, among her most relevant roles she has played the lead role as Gabby Duran in the television series Gabby Duran & the Unsittables (2019–2021), a recurring role as Dani in the fourth season of High School Musical: The Musical: The Series (2023), and the lead role as Red in the Descendants films Descendants: The Rise of Red (2024) and Descendants: Wicked Wonderland (2026), among other media in the franchise.
+Among her voice roles, Cantrall voiced Savannah Meades in a lead role in the animated film Ron's Gone Wrong (2021), and White Tiger in a recurring role in the animated television series Spidey and His Amazing Friends (2024–present).

-As a singer, she has recorded several singles, with her debut EP B.O.Y. being released on May 7, 2025.
+As a singer, Cantrall released her single "Switch Phones" in 2021 with Artist Partner Group and Heroine Music, later releasing her compilation album 10 Minute Song, Vol. 1 (2023), and her debut extended play B.O.Y.
+(2025).
+In 2025, she announced a partnership with Republic Records, and the following year released her major-label debut single "Carrie Bradshaw", which featured on her second extended play Valley Girl Problems.

 Early life

-Cantrall's father is a music producer, while her mother is a dancer and choreographer.
-Her mother is Venezuelan.
+Cantrall's father is American music producer and songwriter Alex Cantrall, having written hits for Dru Hill and JoJo, while her mother Carol Borjas is a Venezuelan dancer and choreographer.
 Cantrall began learning how to dance at three years old, while also going with her father to recording sessions.
 She was in a dance competition in Las Vegas when she was seven years old.
 When she was eight, she watched the biopic Crazy Sexy Cool.
 She started researching the group TLC and became obsessed with their music.